devigned/azure-content/articles/virtual-machines-command-line-tools.md

 <properties
-	pageTitle="Using the Azure Cross-Platform Command-Line Interface"
-	description="Learn about using the command-line tools for Mac, Linux, and Windows to manage Azure." services="web-sites, virtual-machines, mobile-services, cloud-services"
+	pageTitle="Using the Azure Command-Line Interface (Azure CLI)" description="Learn about using the Azure CLI for Mac, Linux, and Windows to manage Azure." services="web-sites, virtual-machines, mobile-services, cloud-services"
 	documentationCenter=""
 	authors="squillace"